XpressAI/xircuits.io/docs/main/tutorials/creating-your-first-visual-workflow.md

 # Creating Your First Visual Workflow From Scratch

-Welcome back to Xircuits!
-Now that you've learned how to run a basic workflow, it's time to create a more complex one from scratch.
-This tutorial will guide you through the process, introducing you to the component library, how to find and install necessary components, and how to use arguments effectively.
+In the previous tutorial, you learned how to run and modify prebuilt Xircuits workflows by adjusting parameter components.
+While this is a great starting point, Xircuits offers much more flexibility.
+You can create your own custom workflows from scratch, combining components from various libraries we support.
+This tutorial will guide you through the process of building a more complex workflow, introducing you to the component library, how to install remote libraries, and showing you how to add and mix different components to create a powerful, customized solution.

 ## Creating a New Workflow File